weygoldt/TeeGrid/8channel-logger/README.md

 [teegrid.cfg](https://github.com/janscience/TeeGrid/blob/main/8channel-logger/teegrid.cfg).
 If
 you copy the configuration file onto the SD card, its settings will be loaded by the sketch and override the ones of the sketch.

+## SD Card

+At 20kHz the 8 channels produce 1.2GB per hour.
+That makes 28GB per day.

+A 128GB card should last four and a half days.

 ## Channel order